certik/theoretical-physics/src/math/groups.rst

 Construction and usage of the character table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For simpler groups the character tables can be constructed using the following
+For simpler groups the character tables can be fully constructed by the
-four rules:
+following rules:

 #.
 The sum of the squares of the dimensions $n_i$ of the irreducible
    representations is equal to the order $g$ of the point group: